noobmartin/Open-source-SAR-simulator/README.md

 # Compilation
 Before you compile, check the flags set to the C compiler in Makefile Some of the flags may not be applicable to your processor or compiler version.
-The simulator has been successfully compiled using gcc 4.5.3-r2 on Gentoo Linux on an Intel Core i5-2410M CPU.